MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/recordref/recordref-findset-method.md

 ## Example

 The following example opens table 18 **Customer** as a RecordRef variable that is named `MyRecordRef`.
 The [Field Method)](recordref-field-method.md) creates a FieldRef variable that is named `MyFieldRef` with the first field \(No.\).
 The [SetFilter Method](../fieldref/fieldref-setfilter-method.md) uses the `MyFieldRef` variable to set a filter that selects records from 30000 to 32000. `MyRecordRef.Field(2)` creates a FieldRef for the second field \(Name\).
 The `FindSet` method finds the set of records based on the key and the filters that have been set.
-The *ForUpdate* parameters and *UpdateKeys* are both set to **False**.
+The *ForUpdate* parameter is set to **False**.
 This makes the records in the set read-only.
 The record ID and name of each customer in the record set is displayed in a message box until no records are left in the record set.

 ```al
 var